 To save time and trees, leverage any payment automation SaaS for accurate reporting, invoices, and proprietary information—you’ll worry less about phishing, information loss, or malware.
 For businesses that have payment automation, there’s no need to stress about duplicate invoices or payments.
 Automation improves visibility and control into invoices and current processes to analyze effective spending and payment processes.

 To make auditing and reporting simple, automation stores electronic payments and invoices for businesses.
-Payment automation processes keep track of all the small details that make a big difference when paying suppliers.
+Payment automation processes keep track of the small details that make a big difference when paying suppliers.
 There’s also less worry about fraud and compliance risks with increased protection of all payable processes with a cloud-based solution.
 In fact, recent AFP study findings show that paper checks are the most popular payment method exposed to fraud risks.
 Automation ensures that important proprietary information and invoices are safe and secure in the cloud without piles of paper.

 Forgetting to file one form could lead to countless problems in the financial future.
 Managing W-9’s from businesses is simple when companies implement payment automation.
 The worry of constantly contacting vendors about the required form disappears.
-For most businesses that payment automation systems, electronic payments cannot be processed by the business without completing the W-9 process as a new vendor.
+For most businesses using payment automation systems, electronic payments cannot be processed by the business without completing the W-9 process as a new vendor.

 Additional security and compliance rules can be added to follow current payable procedures.